electricimp/CFAx33-KL/README.md

 #### clearAll([*callback*])

 Clears the entire display.
-Optional callback will be called when the CFAx33KL acknowledges the command.
+An optional callback can also be passed in, please see *Optional Callback Note* for details.

 #### clearLine1([*callback*])

 Clears the first line of the display.
-Optional callback will be called when the CFAx33KL acknowledges the command.
+An optional callback can also be passed in, please see *Optional Callback Note* for details.

 #### clearLine2([*callback*])

 Clears the second line of the display.
-Optional callback will be called when the CFAx33KL acknowledges the command.
+An optional callback can also be passed in, please see *Optional Callback Note* for details.

 #### setBrightness(*brightness*, [*callback*])

 Sets the backlight brightness to 'brightness' with valid range 0-100 with 0 being off and 100 being maximum brightness.
-Optional callback will be called when the CFAx33KL acknowledges the command.
+An optional callback can also be passed in, please see *Optional Callback Note* for details.

 ```Squirrel
 // set 50% brightness